 I arrive in the evening, as the African sun casts a warm hue over this faded colonial centre, the British capital of the Gold Coast until 1876.
 If you are drawn to the grand narratives of early modern history, Cape Coast is a good read.
 The stories are written in the castle and the churches, in the old European buildings and the Ghanaian homes, in the food stalls and family shops, and in Ghana’s first university and some of the country’s biggest boarding schools.

 After another Star, I walk back to my guesthouse, past a lumpy soccer pitch at Victoria Park.
-An orphaned statue of the old queen stands alone on the sidelines, watching the kids play football in the dark.
+An orphaned statue of the old queen stands alone on the sidelines, watching somewhat disapprovingly as the kids play football in the dark.

 The smell of street food mixes with the scent of kerosene in the humid night air.
 Music fills the air, streetlamps flicker, and shadows emerge from alleys.
 Young lovers loiter, the women standing seductively, one hip cocked to the side and the glimpse of an arched back contrasting against the colourful African prints.
 Vendors, cars, bicycles, goats, chickens, frogs creaking from sewer trenches, preachers with growling voices – life spills in all directions.

 The next morning, I’m at the castle at the opening time of 8:00 am, before other visitors, to better hear the ghosts of the place.
 From the courtyard, I step down into the dank underground chambers where the slaves were stored – housed being an entirely inaccurate word.